Sokratis Dioudis: Panathinaikos

 On 8 August 2017, Panathinaikos have announced the signing of goalkeeper Sokratis Dioudis, ahead of the 2017–18 season.
 The 24-year-old international was the sixth player that moves to the Greens this summer.
-On 25 November 2017, he made his debut with the club in the Superleague, in an away game against Atromitos.
-At the end of the 2017–18 season, many were worried with him as the first choice this season following the departure of Odysseas Vlachodimos to Benfica, but Dioudis has proved to be an outstanding replacement and credit is given to Panathinaikos' coach Giorgos Donis for turning the player from last season's inconsistent displays to a keeper who commands his area well and makes extraordinary saves.
+On 25 November 2017, he made his debut with the club in the Super League, in an away game against Atromitos.
+At the end of the 2017–18 season, many were worried with him as the first choice this season following the departure of Odysseas Vlachodimos to Benfica, but Dioudis has proved to be an outstanding replacement and credit is given to Panathinaikos' coach Georgios Donis for turning the player from last season's inconsistent displays to a keeper who commands his area well and makes extraordinary saves.

 On 11 November 2018, Dioudis in a 1–1 away derby with rivals Olympiacos suffered a face injury in a strong aerial challenge from Bibras Natcho.
 The Israeli midfielder earned a yellow card and Panathinaikos were forced to replace the injured Dioudis with Konstantinos Kotsaris.
 It was a scary moment for Dioudis as he swallowed his tongue.
 In a touching moment of the derby, the home fans clapped for the injured Panathinaikos keeper as he was carried off in a stretcher.

 On 31 January 2020, Dioudis has agreed to extend his Panathinaikos contract through to 2023.
-Dioudis, has conceded 21 Superleague appearances in the 2019–20 season, gaining seven clean sheets along the way.
+Dioudis, has conceded 21 Super League appearances in the 2019–20 season, gaining seven clean sheets along the way.

 At the end of the 2019–20 regular season, the 27-year-old is now considered one of the best goalkeepers in Greece.
 Dioudis played at the same high level throughout the entire regular season, recording an impressive total of 11 clean sheets while conceding 22 goals in 25 games.
 The last time when Dioudis conceded more than one goal in a match was in November 2019 as Panathinaikos defeated AEK Athens 3–2.